Skip to content

 Limitations & Future Work

-• Sensitivity analysis of hyperparameters such as codebook size is insufficient.
+• Insufficient sensitivity analysis for hyperparameters such as prosodic codebook size.

-• Validation across more languages and larger-scale settings is needed.
+• Validation in more languages and larger-scale scenarios is required.

-• vs. Standard UDA SER: Prior methods still assume emotional supervision derives from verbal speech; NOVA-ARC uses NVV as a purer supervision source.
+• vs. Standard UDA SER: Still assumes emotional supervision from verbal speech; NOVA-ARC uses NVV as a purer source.

-• vs. Mote et al.: Uses KNN-based voice conversion for cross-lingual adaptation; NOVA-ARC employs optimal transport for prototype alignment.
+• vs. Mote et al.: Uses KNN voice conversion for cross-lingual adaptation; NOVA-ARC uses optimal transport for prototype alignment.

 • vs. Phukan et al.: Focuses on NVV recognition itself; NOVA-ARC uses NVV as a bridge for transfer learning.